MicrosoftDocs/bot-docs/articles/dotnet/audio-calls.md

 }
 ```

+## Support natural language
-The bot can also be designed to support free natural language by using the **Bing Speech API** to recognize words in the user's spoken response:
+The bot can also be designed to support natural language responses.
+The **Bing Speech API** enables the bot to recognize words in the user's spoken reply.

 ```cs
 private async Task OnRecordCompleted(RecordOutcomeEvent recordOutcomeEvent)